 — John Alexander (@CallMeLouzander) December 7, 2018

-A number of people suggested that cross domain canonicalization should ideally be used as well, like Jonah Stein:
+Several people suggested that cross-domain canonicalization should ideally be used as well, like Jonah Stein:

 In theory, Google should rank the first instance.
 Also, in theory, the author SHOULD use rel=canonical to point to the first instance.
 In practice, if the online magazine is on topic and has more authority, it will rank there unless links/social signals point to author's blog